-Output data is available as a parallel bus in LVDS-compatible or CMOS Double Data Rate (DDR) modes.
-When CLKOUT is low the MSB and all odd logical bits are output, while on the high phase the LSB and all even logical bits are presented.
-Figures 3 and 4 show the timing relationships for LVDS/CMOS DDR modes.
+Output data is available as a parallel bus in LVDS-compatible or CMOS modes.
+Additionally, the data can be presented in either Double Data Rate (DDR) or Single Data Rate (SDR) formats.
+The even numbered data output pins are active in DDR mode in the 72 Ld package option.
+When CLKOUT is low the MSB and all odd logical bits are output, while on the high phase the LSB and all even logical bits are presented (this is true in both the 72 Ld and 48 Ld package options).
+Figures 4 and 5 show the timing relationships for LVDS/CMOS and DDR/SDR modes.

-The KAD5510P is only offered in the 48-QFN package with five LVDS data output pin pairs.
-It only supports outputs in DDR mode.
+The 48 Ld QFN package option contains six LVDS data output pin pairs, and therefore can only support DDR mode.

-LVDS output drive current can be set to a nominal 3mA or a power-saving 2mA.
+Additionally, the drive current for LVDS mode can be set to a nominal 3mA or a power-saving 2mA.
 The lower current setting can be used in designs where the receiver is in close physical proximity to the ADC.
 The applicability of this setting is dependent upon the PCB layout, therefore the user should experiment to determine if performance degradation is observed.